Hochopepper/SwordToShield/Character_Creation/Classes/Priest.md

 Your hitpoints increase by 1d4 + your constitution modifier.

 ### Hitpoint re-roll
-Roll 3d4 and add 3 times your constitution modifier.
-If the result is higher than your current maximum that becomes your new hitpoint maximum
+Roll 2d4+4 and add 3 times your constitution modifier.
+If the result is higher than your current maximum that becomes your new hitpoint maximum.
+You may repeat this every time you level up.

 ### Channel Divinity
 You gain the ability to channel the divine into a special miraculous action or